 Amazon link: Ancient Greek Remedy Oil.

-Six – Nature Certified grapeseed oil
+Six – Nature Certified

 An American-made organic grapeseed oil.
 Unlike other manufacturers, who import the grapes from all over the world and make the oil themselves, Nature Certified grapeseed oil uses black grapes grown in the beloved wine region of Somona, California.